-Registration fee of £79.00 is payable to ACCA on completion and submission of your online registration or the written registration form together with all the necessary supporting documents.
+Registration fee of £45.00 is payable to ACCA on completion and submission of your online registration or the written registration form together with all the necessary supporting documents.

 As a result of a joint scheme relationship between ACCA and the Institute of Chartered Accountants of Trinidad and Tobago (ICATT), all Trinidad & Tobago resident students are required to become student members of ICATT upon payment of a registration fee of TT$247.50 and submission of an ICATT application form.
 Foreign students who wish to sit examinations in Trinidad & Tobago are also required to join and pay this Initial Registration fee to ICATT if they are also residing in Trinidad and Tobago.

 Annual subscription fees are also payable to both ACCA and ICATT from the 1st January following the year of registration and every 1st January thereafter.
 However, it is important to note that the first annual subscription fee will also become payable for the following year if a student initially registers between 8th November of any year and 8th May of the following year.
-For example if a student registers between 8th November 2016 and 8th May 2017 then the first annual subscription will become due for 2017 immediately after approval of the student’s application by ACCA.
+For example if a student registers between 8th November 2018 and 8th May 2019 then the first annual subscription will become due for 2019 immediately after approval of the student’s application by ACCA.
 Foreign students who wish to sit examinations in Trinidad & Tobago are also required to register with and pay annual subscription fees to ICATT.

 Duration Of Programme

-Computer Based Examinations (CBE)
+On Demand Computer Based Examinations (CBE)

-- For CBEs held every other Friday SBCS requires a student to register for the examinations with the school at least one week prior to the exam date.
+- For CBE’s held every other Friday SBCS requires a student to register for the examinations with the school at least one week prior to the exam date.

-- For the end of semester CBEs, students are required to register for the examinations at least three weeks prior to the commencement of the examination week.
+- For the end of semester CBE’s, students are required to register for the examinations at least three weeks prior to the commencement of the examination week.

 Paper Based Examinations

 ACCA examinations are held in March, June, September and December over a five-day period, with multiple exams scheduled each day.
-ACCA fee and exam payment deadlines can found on ACCA’s website

 Procedure for making Payments to ACCA and ICATT